On activist Sudha Bharadwaj’s bail plea, Bombay HC asks NIA, Maharashtra to respond by July 2

 The Bhima Koregaon case

-Several activists and academicians have been jailed in connection with the Bhima Koregaon case.
-They were accused of making inflammatory speeches at the Elgar Parishad conclave held at Shaniwar Wada in Pune on December 31, 2017, which the authorities claim triggered the violence at Bhima-Koregaon war memorial on the next day.
-One person was killed and several others were injured in the incident.
+Bharadwaj is among the 16 activists and academicians jailed in connection with the Bhima Koregaon case.
+The case relates to the allegedly inflammatory speeches made at the Elgar Parishad conclave held at Shaniwar Wada in Pune on December 31, 2017, which the authorities claim triggered the violence at Bhima-Koregaon war memorial on the next day.

 The first chargesheet in the case was filed by the Pune Police in November 2018, which ran to over 5,000 pages.
 It named activists Sudhir Dhawale, Rona Wilson, Surendra Gadling and Shoma Sen, all of whom were arrested in June 2018.
 The police claimed that they had “active links” with the banned Communist Party of India (Maoist), and accused the activists of plotting to kill Prime Minister Narendra Modi.